|

 willingness to protect and save face for another person.
 The final dimension of trust is openness.

-1. Trust appears to be a primary attribute associated with leadership.
+II.
+Trust as One Foundation of Leadership1.
+Trust appears to be a primary attribute associated with leadership.2.
+Part of the leader's task has been working

 with people to find and solve problems,